RafLaf/webcam/README.md

 # Possible pitfall :
     - Sometimes there is a bug with memory allocation.
 We are investigating it.
 For now if it happens, just reset the PYNQ.
     - In the PYNQ, always launch the scripts while beeing authentify as root
-    - Somethimes PYNQ need to be reset between executions of the program in order to use the hdmi
+    - Sometimes PYNQ need to be reset between executions of the program in order to use the hdmi
     - Path for the PYNQ specific arguments are often absolute
     - Should be at least enough elements to form queries + n_shots for the evaluation